 Agreed Terms of Business

-Updated: August 2017
+Updated: August 2018

 TFC operates “Recycling Projects” where a variety of goods are collected in quantity, usually by courier, for recycling and “Freepost Recycling Appeals” where individual supporters of organisations return jewellery and banknotes by post for recycling.

-In exceptional circumstances and in terms agreed individually, TFC may conduct recycling projects on terms different to those
+In exceptional circumstances and in terms agreed individually, TFC may conduct recycling projects on terms different to those specified in this document.

 - TFC will supply collecting materials to the NFP at no initial cost.